pymupdf/PyMuPDF/docs/shape.rst

       Rectangle surrounding drawings.
 This attribute is at your disposal and may be changed at any time.
 Its value is set to *None* when a shape is created or committed.
 Every *draw** method, and :meth:`Shape.insert_textbox` update this property (i.e. **enlarge** the rectangle as needed). **Morphing** operations, however (:meth:`Shape.finish`, :meth:`Shape.insert_textbox`) are ignored.

-      A typical use of this attribute would be setting :attr:`Page.CropBox` to this value, when you are creating shapes for later or external use.
+      A typical use of this attribute would be setting :attr:`Page.cropbox_position` to this value, when you are creating shapes for later or external use.
 If you have not manipulated the attribute yourself, it should reflect a rectangle that contains all drawings so far.

       If you have used morphing and need a rectangle containing the morphed objects, use the following code::